arniebradfo/auto-constraints-figma-plugin/README.md

 (Currently in Development)

 ## Commands
+- AutoConstrain Selection
 - AutoConstrain All Children
-- Frame and AutoConstrain Children
+- Frame and AutoConstrain Selection
-- AutoConstrain Selection
+- UnGroup and AutoConstrain Children
 - Watch Mode: PluginUI to AutoConstrain Selection onSelectionChange

-## Pseudo code
-- if child centered in parent
-  - if childWidth is less than 50% of parentWidth
-    - then center
-    - else fix both sides
-- else if childSide is within 15% of ParentSide
-  - then fix side
-  - else center side
+  - Manual setting for nodes: option to ignore selected nodes in watch mode